GG666/Lecture/Chpater (C_English_Pointer).md

 ```

 **Question**
-1. What is the range of integer can we count by our hands when using binary expression.
+1. What range of integers can we count by our hands when using a binary expression?
-2. What is the size of pointer in a 32-bit operating system? [hint] A 32-bit operating system use 32-bit memory address.
+2. What is the size of the pointer in a 32-bit operating system? [hint] A 32-bit operating system use a 32-bit memory address.
 3. How about 64-bit?

 <練習>
-Using the **sizeof()** function to check the size of pointer in your environment.
+Using the **sizeof()** function to check the size of the pointer in your environment.
 And check the sizes of the variables that pointers point to with '*'.

 ## The type conversion in pointers

-Because of pointers store the memory addresses.
+Because pointers store the memory addresses.
 Intuitively, we can use one pointer for every address in the memory.
-However, the compiler needs to know how much the size it has to deal with.
+However, the compiler needs to know how much size it has to deal with.
 Therefore the type is necessary.
-To change the type of a pointer points to , we have to declare the pointer as a **void** type variable.
+To change the type of a pointer points to, we have to declare the pointer as a **void** type variable.

 ```C++
 #include<iostream>